In this section

 A group of adults stayed at a hotel in Blackpool and were appalled by its run-down state.
 They wrote an online review criticising the hotel's inadequate parking, unsafe electrical wiring, worn-out beds, poor breakfasts and general uncleanliness.
 The hotel's policy document stated: "For every bad review left on the website, the group organiser will be charged a maximum £100 per review".
 The CRA addresses unfair terms in contracts.
 There was a clear CRA offence in this scenario.
 The Trading Standards officer investigating pointed out that it was illegal for the hotel to be able to say something bad about the customer for free, but to charge the customer to say something bad about the hotel.

-It is important for businesses to be aware of the Consumer Protection from Unfair Trading Regulations 2008 (CPRs) as they are used by regulators to pursue investigations where there have been misleading or deliberately false holiday and travel descriptions in brochures, online, in travel agencies or where sales are made over the telephone.
+It is important for businesses to be aware of the Digital Markets, Competition and Consumers Act 2024 (DMCCA) as it is used by regulators to pursue investigations where there have been misleading or deliberately false holiday and travel descriptions in brochures, online, in travel agencies or where sales are made over the telephone.

-Effectively the CPRs prohibit trading practices that are unfair to consumers.
+Effectively the DMCCA prohibits trading practices that are unfair to consumers.
 There are four different types of practices to consider:

-For the last three practice types above it is necessary to show that the action of the trader has an effect (or is likely to have an effect) on the actions of the consumer in making a booking for a holiday.
-The test looks at the effect (or likely effect) on the average consumer, which means there is no need for evidence about how any particular individual was affected.
-As stated above, there are 31 of these 'banned' practices in the Regulations.
+For the last three practice types above it is necessary to show that the action of the trader is likely to have an effect on the actions of the consumer in making a booking for a holiday.
+The test looks at the likely effect on the average consumer, which means there is no need for evidence about how any particular individual was affected.
+As stated above, there are 32 of these 'banned' practices.

 'Misleading availability'